 When a piece of grit (sand or bacteria) annoys an oyster, the oyster secretes ‘mother-of-pearl’ to encase the irritant.
-It secretes layer after layer until a pearl is formed.
+It secretes layer after layer until the sharp edges are smoothed and a pearl is formed.

 Once the pearl is formed, the oyster no longer recognizes the irritant.
 It only sees a new beautiful part of itself.

-Each of us has grit thrown our way; relationship trouble, children with learning disabilities or behavior problems, poor health, lost income, death of loves ones, people taking what we say the wrong way, even a dream that comes to fruition and it’s not how we imagined.
+Each of us has grit thrown our way; relationship trouble, children with learning disabilities or behavior problems, poor health, lost income, death of a loved one, people taking what we say the wrong way, even a dream that comes to fruition but it’s not how we imagined.

-We take this messy life and do the best WE can, until we are overwhelmed.
-With this grit, a pearl can be formed.
+You take this messy life and do the best you can, until you are overwhelmed.

-But, first I have to come to terms with what Jesus said.
+To form a pearl, you first have to come to terms with what Jesus said.

 “Blessed is the poor in spirit for theirs is the Kingdom of Heaven,” Matthew 5:3.

-When you realize not only are you dependent upon God for salvation, but every aspect of your life, that’s being intimately acquainted with poverty of spirit.
-We can’t save ourselves and without the light we live with a dark spirit.
+What does it mean to be “poor in spirit?”
+It is when you realize you are dependent upon God in every aspect of your life, not just salvation.
+That’s when you are intimately acquainted with poverty of spirit.
+Without the light of Jesus we live with a dark spirit.

-Only he can help you layer this grit of life into something beautiful.
-When you allow him to do that, you are a Pearl, my sweet sisters!
+Only he can help you layer the grit of life with something beautiful.
+When you allow him to layer your bitterness with forgiveness or your sharp attitude with love, you are becoming a pearl, my sweet sisters!

-Effective change begins with first allowing ourselves to be open to change and then pursuing necessary action through His direction.
+Effective change begins with first allowing yourself to be open to change and then pursuing necessary action through His direction.